 |Viewed Comments||7.20||18.80 minutes|

-We also found that over 80% of all user registration occurred on pages which featured on-site engagement tools and user-generated content such as comments.
+We also found that over 80% of all user registrations occurred on pages with engagement tools and comments.

-In a recent article from Ernst-Jan Pfauth, Co-founder & Publisher, De Correspondent, Pfauth confirms media organizations need to give reader comments a chance (and for real, this time) not only because it is their duty to drive audience engagement around their content but it also makes sound business sense.
+In a recent article from Ernst-Jan Pfauth, Co-founder & Publisher, De Correspondent, Pfauth confirms media organizations need to give reader comments a chance (and for real, this time) because it is their duty to drive audience engagement around their content.

 The Impact of Moderation on Engagement KPIs

-Our Audience Development Platform features a suite of moderation tools aimed at fostering an increase in audience engagement and user-generated content.
+Our Viafoura Engagement Cloud features a suite of moderation tools aimed at increasing audience engagement and user-generated content.
 In our recent case study with a world-leading national broadcaster, we reported how Viafoura’s enhanced community and user management features resulted in a 23% decrease in flagging, a 62% increase in likes per user, and most impressively a 34% increase in replies to comments, and a 45% increase in new daily user registrations.

 *Last updated November 2016

-Journalists are also more likely to engage in the comments when it’s more than a garbage removal exercise, and instead, they can connect directly with audience members around the content they produce.
-A recent study with the Engaging News Project and NICD (National Institute for Civil Discourse) found that when journalists engage in the comments, media organizations can drive a further 15% reduction in incivility, which drives an increase in audience engagement, time-spent, and user registration.
+Journalists are also more likely to engage in the comments when it’s more than a garbage removal exercise.
+A recent study with the Engaging News Project and NICD (National Institute for Civil Discourse) found that when journalists engage in the comments, media organizations can reduce offensive comments by 15%, which drives an increase in audience engagement, time-spent, and user registration.